GSA/ficam-playbooks/_playbooks/playbook-pam.md

 A Privileged User Program should encompass all privileged users within a Chief Information Officer's responsibility including enterprise and mission applications.

-{% include alert-info.html heading= "Insider Threat Mitigation" content= "Because of privileged users' elevated access, unwanted behavior by these individuals can significantly compromise agency assets or operations.
-As a result, privileged user management is a cornerstone of insider threat mitigation." %}
+{% include alert-success.html heading= "Who's your Privileged User Program champion?" content= "Choose a champion to lead the implementation process.
+Start by identifying an initial group of privileged users that are supportive of the change management process required to overcome change resistance.
+Implement incrementally, first within the champion organization and expand based on readiness.
+Conduct after actions after each deployment to ease subsequent integrations." %}

 ### Program Objectives
 Even though agency missions may differ, the objectives of a Privileged User Program are relatively similar.
 The below strategic and tactical objectives are used as a starting point to plan a Privileged User Program.